History of Nauvoo, Illinois: Growing hostility towards Mormons

 As the Mormon population grew, non-Mormons in Hancock County, especially in the towns of Warsaw and Carthage, felt threatened by the political power of the growing Mormon voting bloc.
 In Nauvoo, Joseph Smith was not only president of the church, he was mayor, head of the municipal court, and general of the militia.
 This power base, plus the fact that Mormons benefited from collective group efforts as opposed to the more isolated and independent non-Mormon farmer, caused many non-LDS in the nearby areas to become suspicious and jealous.

 Throughout much of the Nauvoo period, officials from Missouri attempted to arrest Smith and extradite him on charges relating to the Mormon War.
 When he was apprehended, Smith would appeal to the Nauvoo Municipal Court, which would issue writs of habeas corpus and force his release.
 The court occasionally did the same when non-Mormons tried to arrest Latter Day Saints on other charges.
 Although the local court exceeded their authority in some of these cases, in at least one instance Governor Ford honored the Nauvoo court's decision to deny extradition.
 Illinoisans, generally unaware of the Church's and Smith's legal history in Missouri, began to consider this a serious subversion of the judiciary which weakened the legal position of Nauvoo and the Latter Day Saint leadership.

 Dissatisfaction with the perceived theocracy also arose from within.
 In 1844, First Presidency member William Law — an important merchant and counselor to Smith — broke with the church president over both the issue of plural marriage and the legal issues in Nauvoo.
 Law was excommunicated and founded a reformed church called the True Church of Jesus Christ of Latter Day Saints.
-He also established a newspaper named the Nauvoo Expositor, which threatened to expose the practice of plural marriage; only one issue was published.
+He also established a newspaper named the Nauvoo Expositor, which threatened to expose the practice of plural marriage; after the first issue was published, the press was destroyed at Smith' request and no further issues were published.

 On June 10, 1844, Smith held a meeting of the city council which, after two full days of meeting, condemned the Expositor as "a public nuisance" and empowered him to order the press destroyed.
 A portion of the Nauvoo Legion, Smith's militia, marched into the office, wrecked the press and burned every copy of the Nauvoo Expositor that could be found.

 The destruction of the press was seen as an opportunity by critics such as Thomas Sharp, whose paper in nearby Warsaw had been openly calling for destruction of the church.
 Fanned by Sharp and others, public sentiment held that the action was illegal and unconstitutional.
 Some non-Mormons and disaffected church members in and around Hancock County began to call for Smith's arrest.
 Smith, his brother Hyrum, and several other church leaders submitted to arrest.
 While awaiting trial in Carthage, the county seat, under assurance of safety from Illinois governor Ford, Joseph and Hyrum Smith were assassinated when a vigilante mob attacked the jail.
 (See Death of Joseph Smith.)